 How to Store & Make Ahead

-Leftover granola and yogurt parfaits will keep in the same mason jar, cup, or bowl you prepared them in for up to 4 days.
-Store covered in the fridge.
+Leftover granola and yogurt parfaits can be stored in the same mason jar, cup, or bowl in which you prepared them for up to four days.
+Store it covered in the fridge.
+Please note that the fruit and granola will be much softer on days 3 and 4.

-Make Ahead: Leave the granola out when layering the parfait, as it tends to get soggy.
-Sprinkle it on top just before serving.
-Make ahead Greek yogurt parfaits will keep for up to 4 days in the fridge.
-Store in a mason jar with a tight-fitting lid or an airtight container.
+Greek yogurt parfaits made ahead will keep for up to four days in the fridge.
+Store them in a mason jar with a tight-fitting lid or an airtight container.

 Variations to Try